jnissin/sanaharava/README.md

 # Sanalouhos

 A Finnish word-finding puzzle game inspired by [Sanalouhos of Helsingin Sanomat](https://www.hs.fi/pelit/art-2000010229611.html).
 In the game the player tries to form words by connecting adjacent letters in a grid.
 Letters can be connected horizontally, vertically, or diagonally.
-The game is complete once all letters are used by valid words.
+The game is complete once all letters in the grid have been used (exactly once) to form valid words.

 ## Getting Started